Annebisyosa

 AnneBisyosa is the debut studio album by Filipino-Australian actress & recording artist Anne Curtis.
 It was released on September 15, 2011.
 The album features fun, positive, and bubbly tracks.

 Composition

 The album is composed of six revival tracks & two original songs (one of which is actually the jingle of one of her endorsements).
 The opening track is the original song "Tinamaan Ako", the song is a fun positive pop song.
 The next two tracks are ballads, such as a cover of "Alone" by Heart and a collaboration with Sarah Geronimo for "Total Eclipse of the Heart".

-The fourth track is her edgy pop take on Merril Bainbridge’s “Mouth”.
-The fifth track is her sweet cover of New Order’s “Bizarre Love Triangle”.
-It is followed by a cover of Cyndi Lauper’s “Girls Just Wanna Have Fun” and a pop cover of Cathy Dennis’ 90s hit “Too Many Walls” remixed and arranged Showtime residence DJ M.O.D.
+The fourth track is her edgy pop take on Merril Bainbridge's "Mouth".
+The fifth track is her sweet cover of New Order's "Bizarre Love Triangle".
+It is followed by a cover of Cyndi Lauper’s "Girls Just Wanna Have Fun" and a pop cover of Cathy Dennis' 90s hit "Too Many Walls" remixed and arranged by It's Showtime residence DJ M.O.D.
 The album also consist a bonus track the "GSM Blue Jingle".